3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_01/blackjack.md

 As a student you should be doing the following things:

 - **Code Planning**

   Plan out your project before you begin.
 Pseudo-code your project thoroughly!
 What data structures will you need (objects, arrays)?
 How will you organize your code?
 Pseudo-code out any thorny issues you might already anticipate.

 - **User Experience planning** What **layout** will your project have on the page (wireframes)?
 Check out `https://wireframe.cc/` for an in-browser wireframer, or just make a sketch and upload the image somewhere.
 Write *user stories* from the perspective of the user: "As a user I want to be able to click on x and have y happen".
 Sign up for Trello `https://trello.com/`, a handy to-do list style project planner.

 - **Version Control**
   Use **git** and **github** for version control, and make frequent incremental commits to prevent large scale implosions.
 Make a fresh repo outside the class repo for your project.

-- **Hosting**
+- **Hosting [OPTIONAL]**
   Host your application on **githubpages**, or something similar so the class and instructors can use it.
 Your game must be in its own repo (not in the class repo) in order to have it hosted.

+  Documentation / walkthrough [here](https://pages.github.com/).
+In the first step select the `Start from scratch option` instead of ~`Generate a site`~.

 ### Us